Category Archives: Retirees

 What Happens to Your Pension When You Rejoin NYSLRS?

 If you rejoin NYSLRS, your pension will be suspended.
-If you are in Tiers 2 through 6, and you earn less than two years of new service credit after you rejoin, your original pension would be reinstated when you retire the second time.
+If you are in Tiers 2 through 6 and you earn less than two years of new service credit after you rejoin, your original pension would be reinstated when you retire the second time.
 Any new service credit and earnings would not affect your pension.
 (Tier 1 members would receive an additional benefit even if they earn less than two years of service in their new membership.)

 If you earn two or more years of new service, you can either receive your original pension or you can receive a recalculated benefit that includes your additional service.
-If you choose the recalculated benefit, you would have to repay the entire pension amount you have already received, plus interest.
+If you choose the recalculated benefit, you will have to repay the entire pension amount you have already received, plus interest.
 (The pension amount you repay would be based on the Single Life Allowance rate.)
 You may repay that amount in a lump sum or by installments before you retire again — or request a permanent reduction to your new pension.

 Other Factors